 Like most in the U.S. our bike world has consisted mostly of sports and recreational bikes like those piled high in most bike shops.
 Great for trails and racing, not so great for simple every-day riding like a quick trip to the store or to dinner.

 If you visit a bike shop just about anywhere outside of North America though, and tell them you want a bike, they’ll show you their city bikes.
 Only if you tell them you want to race, do a lot of off-road riding, or plan long cycle tours will they suggest anything else.
 Why else, they reason, would anyone want a bike that’s not so comfortable to ride and with external gears and brakes or an exposed chain, stuff that requires a fair bit of maintenance, may not work as well when wet, and that splatters gook all over your clothes?

 In the U.S., we’re just the opposite.
-Mostly, the only bikes available are drop bar racing and touring bikes or off-road mountain or cross bikes.
+Mostly, the only bikes available are drop bar racing and touring bikes or off-road mountain, cross or hybrid bikes.
 But, few people actually race, tour, or ride off-road.